admin-shell-io/submodel-templates/published/Handover Documentation/1/2/README.md

 ## Status

-This version is in productive use and supported by AASX Package Explorer (out of the box)
+This version is in productive use and supported by AASX Package Explorer (out of the box).